What is the Maximum Leverage in Forex Trading?

 - Difficult to control

-Overleveraging happens when a trader uses too much leverage in a single trade and it becomes difficult to control.
+Overleveraging happens when a trader uses too much credit in a single trade and it becomes difficult to control.

 What could happen is that you end up losing more than you have invested and your account balance becomes negative.

-It is also common knowledge how leverage affects losses, especially when trading forex with max leverage.
+It is also common knowledge how leverage affects losses, especially when trading forex with a max multiplier.

 Liquidation is another detrimental outcome of using too much buying power in the forex markets.

-If you are affected by a liquidation caused by leverage, you need to take a step back and re-write your trading strategies.
+If you are affected by a liquidation, you need to take a step back and re-write your trading strategies.

-One way to avoid many of these pitfalls when using maximum forex leverage is to use our liquidation price calculator.
+One way to avoid many of these pitfalls when using maximum forex credit is to use our liquidation price calculator.

 The benefits you get from using max forex leverage as a trader can sometimes outweigh the drawbacks.

-Sometimes, the best leverage for $200 is more than 1:200 if you have found a trading setup that has a skewed risk reward ratio.
+Sometimes, the most optimal credit level for $200 is more than 1:200 if you have found a trading setup that has a skewed risk reward ratio.

 Related: Use our risk reward calculator to see how profitable your trading setup is.